 Each year, students are showcased at four major concerts on campus (Fall, Christmas, Spring, POPS) and dozens of other venues across Southern California.
 Several opportunities for growth are offered over the summer, some of which are optional and some are mandatory, depending on the ensemble.
 All wind and percussion students participate in a two-week intensive band camp at the end of each summer to kick-start the fall semester.
 During the year, all students attend required weekly sectionals run by professional musicians and educators for specific instruction on their instrument.

-The Instrumental music department encourages private, one-on-one study with qualified music educators.
+The Band department encourages private, one-on-one study with qualified music educators.
 Private lessons are a requirement for the top groups at WCHS.

 “Whatever you do, work at it with all your heart, as working for the Lord, not for men.”
 Colossians 3:23